aws-samples/serverless-patterns/rekognition-s3-detectlabels-python/README.md

 ## How it works

-The Cloudformation template creates 2 S3 buckets (source and destination buckets) along with a Lambda function (Python) and an EventBridge event.
-The Lambda function is triggered by the EventBridge which listens to an object upload in the S3 bucket.
-The lambda function  makes a DetectLabels API call to detect the labels in an image and stores the output in the destination S3 bucket.
+The CloudFormation template creates two Amazon S3 buckets (source and destination) along with an AWS Lambda function (written in Python) and an Amazon EventBridge event.
+The Lambda function is triggered by EventBridge, which listens for object uploads in the S3 source bucket.
+The Lambda function makes a `DetectLabels` API call to Amazon Rekognition to detect labels in an image and stores the output in the destination S3 bucket.

 ## Testing

-Upload the file (document/image) to the input S3 <STACK_NAME>-input-bucket-<AWS_ACCOUNTID> bucket via the console or use the PutObject API call below:
+Upload the file (document/image) to the input S3 `<STACK_NAME>-input-bucket-<AWS_ACCOUNTID>` bucket via the console or use the `PutObject` API call below:

 ```
-aws s3api put-object --bucket <INPUT_BUCKET_NAME>> --key <IMAGE_FILE> --body /path/to/your/<IMAGE_FILE>
+aws s3api put-object --bucket <INPUT_BUCKET_NAME> --key <IMAGE_FILE> --body /path/to/your/<IMAGE_FILE>
 ```
 The output of the operation can be downloaded from the output S3 bucket <STACK_NAME>-output-bucket-<AWS_ACCOUNTID>.